Astrophysics (Index)About

 Gaia

-(astrometry survey satellite launched in 2013)
+(astrometry survey satellite operating 2013-2025)

 The Gaia-ESO Survey (GES) is a survey conducted with Gaia and European Southern Observatory Very Large Telescope (ESO VLT) of 100,000 stars within four open clusters, using Gaia astrometric data along with spectroscopy using a VLT multi-object spectrograph.

-Gaia's instruments slightly polarize the light, which must be taken into account in interpreting its astrometry.
+Gaia's instruments slightly polarized the light, which must be taken into account in interpreting its astrometry.
 This also creates the opportunity to extract some polarization data for Gaia's billion-plus target stars by reverse-engineering the effects of the instruments on received polarized light.

 In addition to the astrometry of stars, Gaia data includes observations of solar system bodies, and makes a considerable contribution to working out their orbits.

-(telescope,reflector,spacecraft,visible light,infrared,ESA,survey,stars,astrometry,L2,all sky)
+(telescope,reflector,spacecraft,visible light,infrared,ESA,survey,stars,astrometry,L2,all sky,past)

 Further reading: